yu-cheng-kuo-28/yu-cheng-kuo-28/portfolio.md

       | 1  | Mathematics | Probability Theory | **B+** |
       | 2  | Economics   | Statistics I | **A+** |

+  - Department Transfer: Semester 1 of academic year 2013 from **Department of Interdisciplinary Program of Sciences**

 <br/>

 ## (6) Certificates